 “We use the best practices of pastoral care and chaplaincy to usher people through technological crises with dignity and grace,” she says.

-We caught up with Goddard virtually to discuss her new business, her many passions, and how she’s blending them all together to create unique avenues for positive change.
+We caught up with Klassen virtually to discuss her new business, her many passions, and how she’s blending them all together to create unique avenues for positive change.

 What gave you the idea to create a Tech Chaplaincy Institute?